“Are you sure someone else has landed?” It was the first time I heard Kiko sound seriously nervous.

 “You’ve been with these humans for far too long Kai.”
 He bent over to whisper in her ear, “Or should I say… True Kai…”

-Kiko angrily tried to jerk free but he had her pinned well.
+Kiko tried to jerk free but he had her snug in his grasp.

 “Tell me,” he put his foot on her back, on top of her arms, and shoved her to the ground.
 “Why do you fight it?
 Your magnificent power.”